 You'll be able to camp in the designated field next to the music field, and nowhere else.
 There will be clear signage to help you.
 Please take all your belongings with you at the end of the weekend, and make sure your rubbish is put into the bins provided.

 Open fires are not allowed.
 You may use a BBQ as long as it’s raised above the ground.
 Any BBQs that are found cooking directly on the ground will be extinguished and confiscated.
 There will be a firepit in the courtyard for your thermal enjoyment.

-You'll need your unique reference code and photo ID (passport or driving license) to get into the festival.
-The name on the photo ID must match the one on your donation.
+You'll need your unique reference code and photo ID (passport, bank card or driving license) to get into the festival.
 We can't make exceptions to this rule.